|Nutrition Facts (per serving)|

 Crumble the saffron threads into the melted butter.
 Let stand for 30 minutes to one hour to infuse the butter with the saffron.

-In a medium saucepan over medium heat, warm the milk until it reaches a low boil.
-As soon as it reaches the scalding point, with small bubbles formed over the surface, turn off the heat.
-Stir in the melted butter, sugar, and salt.
-Pour the mixture into large mixing bowl and cool until still warm but cool to touch.
+In a medium saucepan over medium heat, warm the milk until it reaches the scalding point, or when small bubbles form all over the surface.
+Turn off the heat and stir in the melted butter, sugar, and salt.
+Pour the mixture into large mixing bowl and cool until cool to touch but still warm.
 Stir in the yeast and let stand for 10 minutes.

-Transfer the dough to a large greased bowl and turn to coat all sides of the dough.
-Cover with a clean towel and let rise in a warm, draft-free place, until doubled in volume, about 1 hour.
+Transfer the dough to a large greased bowl and turn to evenly coat the surface of the dough.
+Cover with a clean towel and let rise in a warm, draft-free place until doubled in volume, about 1 hour.

 Punch down the risen dough and lightly knead two or three times on a floured surface.
-Pinch off a small handfuls of dough, about 2 1/4 inches in diameter, and roll into a ropes or "snakes" , about 3/4-inch in diameter.
+Pinch off small handfuls of dough, about 2 1/4 inches in diameter, and roll into ropes or "snakes," about 3/4-inch in diameter.
 Shape the snakes into "S"-shaped buns or other desired shapes.
-Place on a lightly greased baking sheet, cover with the towel again and let to rise until doubled in volume, about 1 hour.
+Place on a lightly greased baking sheet, cover with the towel and let rise again until doubled in volume, about 1 hour.